-“In travel we explore who we are.
-Through jewellery we reveal who we are!
+“In travel, we explore who we are.
+Through jewelry, we reveal who we are!

 Isabelle Fish, Founder of Rue Pigalle

 When someone told me I had to connect with Isabelle Fish, and that her business was called “Rue Pigalle”, I was definitely intrigued.

 Rue Pigalle refers to the red-light district of Paris.
 And so I wondered what could this business be about?

 Isabelle is originally from Grenoble, France; her passion is jewelry and travel.

 She has cleverly combined the two to offer (and sincerely tempt us) with what she calls “journeys through jewelry.”